Dedication to Innovation

 - Features our seventh generation, precedent-setting trocar seal technology

-- Full line of enhanced optical non-bladed, bladed and balloon blunt tip trocars.
+- Encompasses a full line of enhanced optical non-bladed, bladed and balloon blunt tip trocars.

 2004 | Laparoscopic Grasper

 With latis Atraumatic Pads